 Main Campus Clery Map

 The campus boundaries are determined based on definitions provided in the section below concerning public property boundaries and use of facilities by students.
 (The red lines indicate On-Campus Property.)
+Click the map below to view a larger version.

 Geography Categories and Definitions